plkmo/NLP_Toolkit/README.md

 git clone https://github.com/plkmo/NLP_Toolkit.git
 cd NLP_Toolkit
 python setup.py install

+pip uninstall nlptoolkit # to uninstall if required since this repo is still currently in active development
 ```
 Alternatively, you can just use it as a non-packaged repo after git clone.